-If you’re confused about the best way to describe your content with meta descriptions, you’re not alone.
-Google likes to change its policies in reference to a lot of things, and meta descriptions haven’t escaped those updates.
+If you’re confused about the best way to describe your content with meta descriptions or meta description tags, you’re not alone.
+Google likes to change its policies in reference to a lot of things.
+Meta description and meta description guidelines definitely do not escape these updates.

-Here is why meta descriptions are so important for your digital marketing efforts and what you need to know to make them stand out in the current environment.
+Here is why meta descriptions and meta tags are so important for your digital marketing efforts and what you need to know to make them stand out in the current environment.

 What is a Meta Description?

 A meta description is a section of HTML code containing a short summary of what is on your page.
 In your website’s code, it looks something like this: